The deadline to apply is January 15, 2024.

 Our Review Process

 We carefully review all applications in order to build an outstanding incoming class.
-We strive to complete this process in a timely manner.
-Any applicant may inquire on the status of his/her application by calling our office at 213-740-6771.
-Students should expect notification of a decision no later than April 1.
+We strive to complete this process in a timely manner with notifications going out no later than April 1.
+Any applicant may inquire on the status of their application by emailing Associate Dean of Admissions and Student Services, Sergio Ramirez at email@example.com.